Olympus E-PL8 vs Panasonic GM1

 It is notable that the E-PL8 has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL8 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL8 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Panasonic GM1 Manual.
+Further information on the features and operation of the E-PL8 and GM1 can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Panasonic GM1 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-PL8 or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.